 Many patients are interested in taking vitamins and supplements after cosmetic surgery.
 Ultimately, certain vitamins and supplements may interact with medications prescribed by Dr. Hayley Brown, so you should check with our staff about anything you are planning to take in addition to prescribed medications.
 Most people don’t need to take any additional supplements before or after surgery, especially if you already eat healthy whole foods, including fresh fruit and vegetables.
+But if you want to take supplements for swelling after surgery, be sure to bring this up during your consultation.

 Vitamin C